boyter/boyter.org/content/posts/start-with-elastic-search-2018.md

 Sticking with our example of Keanu you can see that in the below mock-up (supplied by our glorious and talented UX/UI Designer) that we want to be able to filter on the `type` field of our document so we can narrow down to actors, directors, producers or whatever other types we have for people in our index.

 ![Profile Result](/static/start-with-elastic-search-2018/search_facets.png)

+Facets are the result of setting the keyword type in the mapping.

 ## Searching